Party Wall Bypass and Part E

 More than 30 properties, located on different sites, have now been tested: enabling consultants and contractors to address the new Thermal Bypass regulations without significantly changing the way they build.

-For a detailed guide, Download MIMA’s technical document on how to eliminate thermal bypassing in party walls here.
+For detailed information, download MIMA’s technical guide on how to eliminate thermal bypassing in party walls on the left.